kumpan/unikorn/content/unikorns/2021-02-23-felicia-öhrn.md

 ---
 shorttitle: Felicia Öhrn
-shortdesc: Felicia Öhrn - SEO Unikorn
+shortdesc: Felicia Öhrn - SEO Unikorn with a passion for creative ideations and solutions
 title: Felicia Öhrn, SEO Specialist
 description: Meet our SEO Specialist Felicia Öhrn.
 Felicia has specialised in content marketing and creative content ideation, to connect with the audience